claygod/transaction/README.md

 - BenchmarkBuySequence-8              	 2000000	       644 ns/op
 - BenchmarkBuyParallel-8              	 5000000	       354 ns/op

+## Give us a star!

+If you like or are using this project to learn or start your solution, please give it a star.
+Thank you!

-Copyright © 2017-2018 Eduard Sesigin.
+#### Copyright © 2017-2018 Eduard Sesigin.
 All rights reserved.
 Contacts: <claygod@yandex.ru>